-More than 90 percent of UCI Law J.D. students participate in the Michael G. Ermer Pro Bono Program, ensuring that legal services are provided to the most vulnerable among us, both locally and around the world.
+More than 90 percent of UC Irvine Law J.D. students participate in the Michael G. Ermer Pro Bono Program, ensuring that legal services are provided to the most vulnerable among us, both locally and around the world.
 Students are strongly encouraged to participate as early as their first year of law school, developing legal skills while working with clients and advancing social justice.

-Through the Pro Bono Program, UCI Law students have volunteered to help support and protect people experiencing homelessness, immigrants, children in foster care, domestic violence survivors, incarcerated people, veterans and many more individuals.
-Each year, UCI Law students continue their tradition of serving those most in need, maintaining ongoing collaborations with law firms and legal service providers across the nation and around the world.
+Through the Pro Bono Program, UC Irvine Law students have volunteered to help support and protect people experiencing homelessness, immigrants, children in foster care, domestic violence survivors, incarcerated people, veterans and many more individuals.
+Each year, UC Irvine Law students continue their tradition of serving those most in need, maintaining ongoing collaborations with law firms and legal service providers across the nation and around the world.

-UCI Law offers over 100 pro bono projects each year, including:
+UC Irvine Law offers over 100 pro bono projects each semester, including:

-- Joining UCI Law alumni in independent pro bono work to protect California's coast. - Assisting service members at Camp Pendleton with civil issues including immigration, family law and consumer law. - Researching options for reparations under the supervision of Law 4 Black Lives. - Defending a fair election process in which every voice is heard and every vote counts. - Researching issues impacting economic security, gender discrimination, violence against women and sexual harassment. - Assisting the Gifford's Law Center with gun safety research regarding the Second Amendment. - Helping transgender clients match their legal name with their identity. - Working with courtroom and appellate attorneys across the country on public defense issues.
+- Joining UC Irvine Law alumni in independent pro bono work to protect California's coast. - Assisting service members at Camp Pendleton with civil issues including immigration, family law and consumer law. - Researching options for reparations and other legal issues under the supervision of Law 4 Black Lives. - Defending a fair election process in which every voice is heard and every vote counts. - Researching issues impacting economic security, gender discrimination, violence against women and sexual harassment. - Assisting the Giffords Law Center with gun safety research regarding the Second Amendment. - Helping transgender clients match their legal name with their identity. - Working with courtroom and appellate attorneys across the country on public defense issues.

-- Advocating for affordable housing by assisting those facing eviction, the unhoused, and those forced to live in homes that are unhealthy. - Working alongside UCI Law alumni to educate farmworkers in the Central Valley on their legal rights. - Helping incarcerated individuals seeking fair treatment through letter writing for conditions monitoring. - Working with the OC Innocence Project to help those who have been wrongfully convicted. - Assisting the ACLU National Capital Punishment Project by researching posthumous pardons for the wrongfully executed. - Mobilizing to assist Afghans in the U.S. and abroad who are fleeing persecution in their home country. - Working with a national animal rights organization researching unlawful conduct in animal agriculture and research.
+- Advocating for affordable housing by assisting those facing eviction, the unhoused and those forced to live in homes that are unhealthy. - Working alongside UC Irvine Law alumni to educate farmworkers in the Central Valley on their legal rights. - Helping incarcerated individuals seeking fair treatment through letter writing for conditions monitoring. - Working with Innocence OC to help those who have been wrongfully convicted. - Assisting the ACLU by researching police use of force policies and deaths of inmates in custody. - Mobilizing to assist underserved individuals in the U.S. and abroad who are fleeing persecution in their home country. - Working with a national animal rights organization researching unlawful conduct in animal agriculture and research.